Zexbe/all-hands-2020/src/faq.md

 ## Can any company purchase a sponsorship ticket?

-All tickets — including sponsorship tickets — are only available for purchase to folks elegible to attend the All Hands anyway (see the previous question).
+All tickets — including sponsorship tickets — are only available for purchase to folks eligible to attend the All Hands anyway (see the previous question).
 Sponsors should reach out to <rust-all-hands@rust-lang.org> before purchasing tickets as well.

 ## Does the sponsorship ticket include entrance to the event?